republik/app/docs/publishing.md

 # Publishing

-This project uses [Fastlane](https://docs.fastlane.tools/) to automate deployment processes both for iOS and Android
+This project uses [Fastlane](https://docs.fastlane.tools/) to automate deployment processes both for iOS and Android.
+You can find the installation instructions [here](https://docs.fastlane.tools/#install-fastlane)

 ## iOS

 ### Setup

-To set up the certificates and provisioning profiles on a new machine, you just run the same command using on the `./ios` directory:
+To set up the certificates and provisioning profiles on a new machine, you will have torun the following command inside the `./ios` directory:

 ```
 fastlane match development